MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-ha-hpe.md

 1. The cluster manager promotes one of the secondary replicas in the availability group to primary.
 2. The failed primary replica automatically joins the cluster after it is back up.
 The cluster manager promotes it to secondary replica.

-For HPE Servicguard, refer to the section [**Testing the setup for failover readiness**](https://support.hpe.com/hpesc/public/docDisplay?docId=a00107699en_us#Test_the_setup_preparedness)
+For HPE Serviceguard, refer to the section [**Testing the setup for failover readiness**](https://support.hpe.com/hpesc/public/docDisplay?docId=a00107699en_us#Test_the_setup_preparedness)

 ## Next steps

-Learn more about Always On [Always On Availability Groups on Linux](sql-server-linux-availability-group-overview.md).
+Learn more about Always On [Availability Groups on Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-availability-group-overview?view=sql-server-ver15)